Beko cooker guide

 Beko cookers occupy the cheaper end of the cooker market, with prices starting at around £150, although you can pay a good deal more if, for example, the model includes an induction hob.

-Beko also make range cookers.
+Beko also makes range cookers.
 If you're looking for a little more cooking space, check our Beko range cooker reviews to see how they get on in our tests.